danzeeeman/code_toolkit_S2022/Syllabus.md

 ## Class Github & Email
 Rather than using Canvas this semester we will be using this [github repo](https://github.com/danzeeeman/code_toolkit_S2022).  ___Please bookmark that URL and refer back to it often___.

-All deadlines, reading materials, project tutorials, and other course materials will be posted here.
-You will be using Google Docs, Google Drive, and other platforms such as GitHub to submit your project work and reading responses.
+All deadlines, reading materials, project tutorials, and other course materials will be posted here on the github.
+You will be using Google Docs, Google Drive, and other platforms to submit your project work and reading responses.
 The repo will include links to these resources and instructions on how to submit work.

 Please check this site as well as your @newschool.edu email regularly for any course announcements, possibly including last minute updates.
 ## Course Structure